Just-Do-Stuff/rhcsa-practice-lab/04-operate-running-systems/README.md

 - Starting, stopping, enabling, and checking the status of a network service with `systemctl`
 - Using `scp` to securely transfer files to and from another system.

----

-## How This Connects to the Exam

-- Keep a system running and reachable
-- Recover gracefully from boot or service problems.
-- Prove that you can read logs, interpret what’s happening, and take corrective action.
-- Safely manage processes and apply tuning where needed.
-- Use SSH and SCP as your basic remote access tools.